DEFRA/ffc-pay-batch-generator/README.md

 ### Docker
 To avoid the need for .NET installation this application can also be run using Docker Compose.

+A convenience `./scripts/start` script is provided for quick use.

 The container will output files to a local `Files` folder.
-This folder must be created first with `mkdir ./Files`.
+This folder will be created by the script.

-A convenience `./scripts/start` script is provided for quick use.

 This script accepts the following arguments:

 - `--build` | `-b` - build container before running.
 The container must be built at least once.
 - `--help` | `-h` - display help for running script

-The container can also be built with `docker-compose -f docker-compose.yaml build`.
+The container can also be built with `docker-compose build`.

 ## Using the console
 The console will ask a series of question to determine the type of batch to generate and it's content.